 Under Titles 22 and 23 of the Maryland Code, both the Retirement System and the Pension System are jointly contributory.
 Members of the Retirement System contribute 7% of their gross employee compensation.
-Members of the Pension System contribute 5% of their gross employee compensation.
-The benefits payable under the State Systems which are not funded by employee contributions are funded entirely by the County.
+Members of the Pension System currently contribute 5% of their gross employee compensation.
+New provisions of the Pension System were adopted by the State legislation effective, July 1, 2011 which will require members to contribute 7% of their gross employee compensation.
+The benefits payable under the State Systems not funded by employee contributions are funded entirely by the County.